bug400/pyilper/README.md

 ----------------

-Much code was taken from ILPER 1.4.5 for Windows (Copyright (c) 2008-2013 J-F Garnier, Visual C++ version by Christoph Gießelink 2013.
+Much code was taken from ILPER 1.4.5 for Windows (Copyright (c) 2008-2013 J-F Garnier, Visual C++ version by Christoph Gießelink 2016.
 The Terminal emulator widget was taken from pyqterm console widget by Henning Schroeder.
-The virtual TCP/IP support of pyILPER was significant improved by Christoph Gießelink.
+The virtual TCP/IP support of pyILPER was significantly improved by Christoph Gießelink.